 In December 2007, a regular meeting of the Council was held in Brussels

 Russia - NATO.
-Representatives of the North Atlantic Alliance stated that relations with Russia had entered a critical phase,
+Representatives of the North Atlantic Alliance stated that relations with Russia have entered a critical phase,

-and decided that next year the process of NATO expansion by
+and decided that already next year the process of NATO expansion by

-east will continue.
-The parties acknowledged that they could not agree
+the east will continue.
+The parties admitted that they could not agree

-on any of the key international problems - from the placement
+on none of the key international issues - from the placement

 status of Kosovo.

-meeting of the Foreign Ministers of the Russian Federation of 26 countries - members of NATO.
-The main unpleasant
+meeting of the heads of the Russian Foreign Ministry of 26 NATO member countries.
+The main unpleasant thing

-news for Moscow was the statement of the Secretary General
+news for Moscow was the statement made by the Secretary General

-NATO Jaap de Hoop Scheffer, who confirmed that already in April 2008, at the summit in Bucharest, a decision would be made to admit new members to the alliance.
-The most likely NATO recruits are Croatia, Albania, Macedonia and Georgia.
-At the same time, the Secretary General referred to the decisions of the 2006 NATO summit in Riga, where the leaders of NATO member countries confirmed that the doors of the alliance remain open to new members.
+NATO Jaap de Hoop Scheffer, who confirmed that already in April 2008 at the summit in Bucharest a decision will be made on admitting new members to the alliance.
+Croatia, Albania, Macedonia and Georgia are considered the most likely recruits to NATO.
+At the same time, the Secretary General referred to the decisions of the NATO summit held in Riga in 2006, where the leaders of NATO member countries confirmed that the doors of the alliance would remain open to new members.

 from Moscow.
-However, the specific question of expanding
+However, the specific question of expansion

-alliance was not on the agenda at that time, which was announced in December 2006
+alliance was not on the agenda at that time, as he stated in December 2006

 none other than Jaap de Hoop Scheffer himself.
-Having withstood a one-year
+Having endured a year

-pause, NATO decided to force the admission of new members into its ranks.
+pause, NATO decided to speed up the admission of new members into its ranks.

-Despite difficulties with Ukraine, NATO does not issue
+Despite the difficulties that have arisen with Ukraine, NATO does not release

 out of sight and this country.
-A meeting was also held in Brussels yesterday
+Yesterday a meeting was also held in Brussels

 Scheffer promised to make “the foundation of bilateral relations